MHalemDEV2024/airbnb-clone-project/README.md

 Each team member plays a crucial role in delivering a reliable, user-friendly, and functional product that reflects the goals of the AirBnB Clone.

 ---

+## 🧩 UI Component Patterns

+To ensure modularity, consistency, and reusability across the AirBnB Clone project, the UI will be built using a set of well-defined components.
+These components will follow design principles aligned with the Figma mockups and modern frontend best practices.

+### 🔹 Planned Components

+---

+### 🔸 Navbar

+**Purpose:** Provides site-wide navigation and access to user actions.

+**Elements:**

+- Logo
+- Search bar
+- Navigation links (e.g., Home, Listings, Login)
+- User avatar/dropdown
+- Responsive menu toggle (for mobile)

+---

+### 🔸 Property Card

+**Purpose:** Displays a summary of individual property listings on the home or search results page.

+**Elements:**

+- Property image
+- Title and short description
+- Price per night
+- Location and rating
+- Favorite/heart icon
+- Responsive design for mobile view

+---

+### 🔸 Footer

+**Purpose:** Provides informational links and branding at the bottom of every page.

+**Elements:**

+- About, Terms of Service, Privacy Policy
+- Social media icons
+- Company info (e.g., © year, name)
+- Language and currency selectors (if applicable)

+---

+These components will be developed with a focus on:

+- **Reusability:** Designed for reuse across multiple views
+- **Accessibility:** Following WCAG standards
+- **Responsiveness:** Works seamlessly on mobile and desktop devices
+- **Maintainability:** Written with clean and well-documented code

+As the project evolves, additional components like modals, buttons, input fields, and booking summaries will be created and integrated based on functionality needs.

+---